Military airplane crashes at airport in northern Mali city of Gao | Law-Order

 Military airplane crashes at airport in northern Mali city of Gao

-A military airplane crashed while landing at the airport in the northern Mali city of Gao on Tuesday, two witnesses said.
-"It's a Malian military airplane.
-Access to the airport is prohibited," said a source at the airport, who asked to remain unnamed.
+A Russian-made military airplane belonging to the Malian army crashed while landing at the airport in the northern Mali city of Gao on Tuesday, the army said.

+The plane was a Sukhoi SU-25 type combat aircraft that was returning from a mission to support civilians in the region, according to a tweet from the Malian Armed Forces.
+It did not say if there were casualties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)